 - Call a help line: Toll Free Phone: 800-799-7233 / 800-799-SAFE

 - Shelters do accept women who are emotionally abused and have not been physically abused.
-Go here for a list of Bay Area shelters, or ask the help line for shelters near you.
+Go here for a list of resources, or ask the help line for shelters near you.
 If you are a person with a disability, ask where there is an accessible shelter in your area.

 - If you have been threatened with harm or death, or are being stalked (followed and harassed) by your partner or ex-partner, you can call the police.
 Dial 911, or if you are in a rural area, find out the emergency number.